paulgp/binscattr/README.md

   7) <s>Allow for factored control variables</s>
   8) <s>Bin scatter by group</s>
   9) Allow for splitting up binning/line fit at user-provided x-breaks (a la Michael Stepner's RD example)
+  10) Make connectlines default to false when fitline is true and vice versa (unless both are specified by the user)